DRKWang/Data-structure-for-piecewise-linear-function/How to install cgal-swig-bindings into Sagemath.md

 How to install cgal-swig-bindings on Mac OS X with homebrew for Python

-Follow the following instructions in the terminal.
+Replace the python paths below with the correct version for your system and follow the following instructions in the terminal.

 ```
 brew install cgal